-- The actuary should select an asset valuation method and an actuarial cost method which are appropriate for the purpose and circumstances of the work.
-The assumptions used to value liabilities should be consistent, where applicable, with the asset valuation method selected. - The assumptions for a valuation of the liabilities of non-earnings-related post-employment benefit plans should reflect projections of the costs of such plans based on current levels and estimates of future changes in such levels until the coverage is expected to cease, if relevant to the actuarial cost method selected by the actuary.
+- .01 The actuary should select an asset valuation method and an actuarial cost method that are appropriate for the purpose and circumstances of the work.
+The assumptions used to value liabilities should be consistent, where applicable, with the asset valuation method selected. - 1730.11 1730.11 - .03 The assumptions for a valuation of the liabilities of earnings-related post-employment benefits plans should include an assumption about members' future earnings, if relevant to the actuarial cost method selected by the actuary.
+[Effective June 1, 2005]